 Based on their electrical conductivity, conductive die attach pastes can be classified as:

-Numerous conductive die attach pastes are available in the market from equally uncountable suppliers.
-The essential properties to consider that have far-reaching effects on the performance of any given product are: filler composition, morphology, manufacturing and processing requirements.
+Numerous conductive die attach pastes are available in the market, each with its unique differentiating property.
+The essential properties to consider that have far-reaching effects on the performance of any given product are: filler composition, morphology, manufacturing, and processing requirements.

 The majority of polymer resin used in formulating conductive die attach are insulators by nature, so fillers are incorporated to increase their electrical and thermal conductivity.
 Fillers that have been used commercially are silver (429 W/m·K), copper (401 W/m·K), gold (318 W/m·K), and nickel (90-92 W/m·K).
 Their thermal conductivity values indicate why silver is so popular.

-Even though the thermal conductivities of the filler metals are substantial, those of the formulated pastes are considerably lower.
-A value such as 1.9 W/m·K is not unusual for commercially available silver-filled pastes, others as high as 7-11 W/m·K are available too.
+Even though the thermal conductivity values of the filler metals are substantial, those of the formulated pastes are considerably lower.
+A value such as 1.9 W/m·K is not unusual for commercially available silver-filled pastes, while others as high as 7-11 W/m·K are also available.

-The filler percentage of a composite mixture is important because a trade-off exists.
+The filler percentage of a composite mixture is important because of the underlying trade-offs.
 A large amount of metal is necessary for greater conduction, but this affects physical properties like elasticity and mechanical strength.

 According to percolation theory, a critical filler concentration exists where the 3-D network structure is established, and the increase in conductivity becomes significant by several orders of magnitude.
 Beyond this concentration, conductivity does not increase as noticeably with an increase in filler composition.
 Therefore, only a minimum quantity of filler is required to achieve a degree of electrical performance that is inherent to the composite.
 Typical values for ICAs lie between 25-30 vol % and 5-10 vol % for ACAs.

-The characteristics of the filler material including the shape and size of its particles, their orientation, and distribution in the mixture affect the viscosity/rheology of the formulation.
-Also, the size of the bond line depends on the size of the filler particles.
-Since thin bond lines enhance thermal conductivity, fine particle sizes are preferable.
-Metal powders with diameter sizes between 5-20 µm are typical.
+The characteristics of the filler material such as size, shape, orientation, and distribution in the mixture affect the viscosity/rheology of the formulation.
+These properties come into play in the bond line thickness.
+Since thin bond lines enhance thermal conductivity, fine particle sizes are preferable and it’s why metal powders with diameter sizes between 5-20 µm are typical.

 More than connecting materials together, adhesives act as load distributors.
 Assembled packages having different CTEs need a low modulus adhesive to compensate for the mismatch.
-Increasing the filler loading to achieve some desired conductivity values, increases the tensile modulus of a die attach paste and decreases the ultimate strength.
-Cracking can result during thermal cycling or vibration.
+Increasing the filler loading for the sake of high conductivity increases the tensile modulus of a die attach paste but decreases the ultimate strength.
+This could result in cracking during thermal cycling or vibration.
 Manufacturers use plasticizers to lower the modulus and add flexibility.